 Product NACHA Extractor will be configured to Extract Approved ACH Payment batches on configured cut times within Hub Event configurations.
 Extracted NACHA Files will be transferred to ACH via SFTP, and there will be one set of files generated for the Bank instance and another for the Branch instance of Pep+.

+Guardian Analytics: EIP team will generate a copy to Guardian Analytics for Branch.

 The NACHA files will be scored by Guardian Analytics, but this scoring is completely transparent to Digital Banking – the files are sent to the two instances of PEP+.

 The configuration of the extracts will need to meet the following schedule: